evankeister/portfolio-website/README.md

-#Personal Website
+**Personal Website**
-This is my personal website created using HTML, CSS, and JavaScript.
+This is my personal website.
+Created using HTML, CSS, and JavaScript.

-The Contact Section was built using FormSpree.
+The Contact Section was built using the FormSpree API

 Enjoy!